charbgr/charbgr/README.md

 ### Hi there 👋

-I'm Bill and I currently live in Athens, where I'm often hanging out with friends, crossfit, producing music, writing code or relaxing in a Mediterranean beach.
-I'm enthusiastic about modern programming languages, animations and architecture.
+I'm Vasilis and I currently live in Athens, where I'm often hanging out with friends, crossfit, producing music, writing code or relaxing in a Mediterranean beach lured with some lime margaritas.
+I'm enthusiastic about modern programming languages, animations and reactive architectures.
 Nowadays I mostly write Kotlin but I do small steps to be full stack.

 I've worked with Android for several years!
 Currently I am leading the Android team at Workable.